 NIHR has issued guidance for researchers about involving patients and the public in research.

-Information and resources to assist you can be found on the NIHR website, including: Briefing notes for researchers on how to involve patients/service users, carers and the public, including definition of involvement engagement and participation; and Payments Guidance for researchers and professionals with information on budgeting for involvement.
+Information and resources to assist you can be found on the NIHR website, including: Briefing notes for researchers on how to involve patients/service users, carers and the public, including the definition of involvement engagement and participation; and Payments Guidance for researchers and professionals with information on budgeting for involvement.

 The NIHR Centre for Engagement and Dissemination (CED) provides advice and a range of resources on patient and public involvement in research.